Eternal-insomnia/Eternal-insomnia/README.md

 ## I'm a software developer

+- 👨‍🎓 Graduated from SPbSUT with a degree in software engineering with honors (Bachelor's Degree)
-- 👨‍🎓 I'm studying at PISH ITMO at Chemistry and Artificial Intelligence
+- 👨‍🎓 I'm studying at PISH ITMO at Chemistry and Artificial Intelligence (Master's Degree)
 - 👷‍♂️ Just working on my projects for my portfolio

 ## My projects